 Just like in humans, changes in appetite can indicate that you have an unhappy, anxious dog.
-You should be concerned if they suddenly lose interest in their food and aren’t eating as much as they usually would.
+You should be concerned if they suddenly lose interest in their food and aren’t eating as much as usual.
 If this is the case, you should take your pup to the vet to ensure there isn’t an underlying health condition causing the appetite loss, but they could just be depressed.

 Remember, you should always take your dog to the vet if you notice sudden appetite changes.
 This is the same for unexplained or sudden weight gain or loss.